dfbl/freeCodeCamp/guide/english/html/mailto-links/index.md

 #### Adding more recipients:

-In the same manner, you can add CC and bcc parameters.
+In the same manner, you can add CC and BCC parameters.
-Seperate each address by a comma!
+Separate each address by a comma!

 Additional parameters must be preceded by `&`.
 ```html